jcreaner92/DatabricksAutomation/README.md

 It is hard to talk about Continuous Deployment without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted? <br>
 <br>
 The Branching Strategy is configured automatically.
-It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances[^1]. (see the link within the footnote which contains the SST Git Flow written by Willie Ahlers for the Data Science Toolkit - This provides a narrative explaining the numbers below)
+It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances. (see footnote 1 which contains the SST Git Flow Article written by Willie Ahlers for the Data Science Toolkit - This provides a narrative explaining the numbers below)[^1]

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">